nottsknight/horus-heresy-missions/mission-special-rules.md

    it.
 If a living sentry moves within spotting distance of a body, the alarm is raised.

+All other units in the defender's army also count as Sentries, except that they may not move.
 Once the alarm is raised, remove all sentry models and bodies from the table.
 They play no further part in the mission.
+The attacker's turn immediately ends once the alarm is raised.

 ## Sustained attack